Riverview Receives Prestigious State Award for Fiscal Leadership

 Riverview’s Cedarcrest High School has set a high bar for academic excellence this year.
 Students at Cedarcrest have significantly outperformed their peers across Washington state and the nation on the SAT, with five Red Wolves scoring well above the national average, placing them among the top echelons of the nation’s seniors.
 According to SAT data released by the College Board in April, a whopping 95% percent of Cedarcrest students who took the SAT met or exceeded the benchmarks in evidence-based reading and writing, starkly higher than Washington state’s average of 62% and the national average of 56%.
 The reading & writing benchmark wasn’t the only one the Red Wolves crushed this year; in mathematics, 65% of Cedarcrest students who took the SAT met or exceeded the benchmark, surpassing the state’s 31% and the nation's 29% averages.
 Overall, 64% of Cedarcrest students who took the SAT met both the evidence-based reading/writing and math benchmarks, compared to 30% at the state level and 27% nationally.
 Alone, this data makes celebrating student achievement at Cedarcrest highly justifiable, however, the news gets even better.
 Five Cedarcrest students scored between 1400 and 1600 on the SAT, placing them in the top 10th to 1st percentile nationally.
 To provide perspective on just how impressive it is to have five students score this high; approximately 7% of the almost 2 million students who take the SAT nationwide score between 1400 and 1600.
 Only 1% score between 1550 and 1600, with only 0.07% achieving a perfect score.
 District leaders consider the SAT data a strong indicator that its work to accelerate learning in comprehensive reading and analytical skills are indeed having an impact; effectively moving the needle in the right direction.
 “While this data certainly gives us a moment to celebrate, I would also like to acknowledge that behind these numbers are many individual stories of hard work and dedication from our students,” said Riverview School District Superintendent, Dr. Susan Leach.
 “When considering SAT data alongside other metrics, such as our 92% graduation rate, it reinforces our belief that the course we’ve set for our district is the right one.” "to say we are all very proud is an understatement" Cedarcrest Principal Jeannette Siemers also applauded the results.
 “To say we are all very proud is an understatement and our students who took the SAT should be very proud of their achievement,” said Siemers.
 “Celebrating these achievements not only highlights individual student success and the impact of strong partnerships with our families but also reinforces the commitment of staff to providing rigorous and meaningful opportunities for all of our students.
 This commitment is reflected in the continued expansion of our College in the High School offerings, our dual-credit Career and Technical Education programs, and our growing Pre-AP and AP courses,” said Siemers.
 The SAT, administered by the College Board, has long been a standard tool in college admissions.
 SAT scores are often the first indicator colleges or universities look at when assessing a student's readiness for college-level work, providing a uniform measure for higher-education to use when comparing students from varied educational backgrounds.
 SAT scores can also have substantial financial implications.
 High achievers are frequently eligible for merit-based scholarships and grants, which can relieve the burden of rising tuition costs.
 Achieving a high score on the SAT can literally pay off, opening the door to significant scholarships that can cover a substantial portion of college expenses.
 While the SAT is a critical tool in the admissions process, it is not the only one.
 Colleges and universities increasingly look at a holistic picture of an applicant, which includes extracurricular activities, letters of recommendation, personal essays, and, in some cases, interviews.
 This comprehensive approach helps admissions officers form a more complete picture of the applicant beyond their test scores.
 The district is confident these impressive outcomes will continue to rise as students embrace the many opportunities and pathways provided.
 "In Riverview, we encourage our students to dream big," said Siemers.
 “From the moment students walk through our doors in our elementary schools, through middle school and those final steps across the stage as graduating seniors, at every level, our staff work tirelessly and intentionally to ensure students are future ready for whatever step comes next.”

-Riverview Learning Center Student Named National Merit Scoholar Finalist
+Riverview Learning Center Student Named National Merit Scholar Finalist

 Oliver Stivers, a senior at Riverview Learning Center, has been honored as a National Merit Finalist.
 This prestigious recognition is awarded to top students nationwide based on their PSAT scores, academic achievements, and leadership qualities.
 As a finalist, Oliver is now a contender for a National Merit Scholarships to be awarded this spring.
 Being named a National Merit Finalist means a student has been recognized as one of the top 15,000 students nationwide based on their performance on the PSAT/NMSQT and other criteria.
 Finalists become eligible to compete for National Merit Scholarships, with approximately half ultimately receiving these highly prestigious awards.
 Oliver's accomplishments go far beyond his impressive test scores.
 He is the lead programmer for Cedarcrest High School’s robotics team and a skilled guitar player who loves hiking and backpacking.
 Over the past two summers, he has dedicated his time to maintaining and restoring trails, blending his love for the outdoors with a commitment to environmental conservation.
 His educational journey reflects his drive and curiosity.
 Identified as a gifted student early on, he found his academic home through the PARADE program at Riverview Learning Center.
 This program supports students with alternative learning needs, offering opportunities for deeper, individualized exploration.
 “There wasn’t an advanced curriculum for him in 6th grade,” said his mother, Sarah Dochow.
 “PARADE helped him build on his interests in coding and music, which made a significant difference.”
 Taking full advantage of the district’s Running Start program, Oliver earned 95 college credits through Bellevue College, equivalent to junior standing at a university.
 He plans to pursue a degree in computer science at either the University of Washington or the University of British Columbia, with aspirations to work in software development that supports environmental causes.
 “I want to use computer science to develop technologies that help the planet,” he explains.
 “He’s a smart kid who works hard,” adds Sarah.
 “He really put in the time and effort.
 The district’s programs provided us with options and helped set him up for success.”
 The final National Merit Scholarship awards will be announced later this spring.
 With his passion, creativity, and sense of purpose, Oliver is setting an example, demonstrating that alternative educational pathways can lead to remarkable achievements.